cockroachdb/docs/_includes/v23.1/sql/shell-shortcuts.md

 #### Tab completion

-The SQL client offers context-sensitive tab completion when entering commands.
+{% include_cached new-in.html version="v23.1" %} The SQL client offers context-sensitive tab completion when entering commands.
 Use the **Tab** key on your keyboard when entering a command to initiate the command completion interface.
 You can then navigate to database objects, keywords, and functions using the arrow keys.
 Press the **Tab** key again to select the object, function, or keyword from the command completion interface and return to the console.